atifaziz/Gini/README.md

     database.port = 143
     database.file = payroll.dat

-If Gini is compiled with the `GINI_DYNAMIC` conditional compilation symbole defined then it adds the `ParseObject` method that parses the INI file format into a dynamic object:
+If Gini is compiled with the `GINI_DYNAMIC` conditional compilation symbol defined then it adds the `ParseObject` method that parses the INI file format into a dynamic object:

     const string ini = @"
         ; last modified 1 April 2001 by John Doe